SDSU mauled by Bulldogs, 27-3

 The Aztecs, only one week removed from a 6-0 start and No. 19 ranking in the AP Top 25, suffered their second straight home loss, this time to rival Fresno State University, 27-3.

-“Obviously we didn’t play very well, and we didn’t play very well for the last two weeks,” SDSU head coach Rocky Long said.
+“Obviously we didn’t play very well, and we haven’t played very well for the last two weeks,” SDSU head coach Rocky Long said.

 The Bulldogs will take home the Old Oil Can Trophy for the first time in four seasons, after dominating SDSU in front of 43,243 fans at SDCCU Stadium, many of whom had left the stadium by the end of the third quarter, and who began to file out en mass following the Aztecs sixth straight punt with 13:25 to play in the game.

+Long said that while the loss is disappointing, it felt no different than anytime you get beat.

+“They’re all disappointing.
+They’re all the same.
+They’re all just as disappointing.
+I don’t feel any different than I did last week,” he said.

-A victory for SDSU (6-2, 2-2 MW) would have put it in first place in the West Division of the Mountain West Conference, but instead falls two games behind first place Fresno.
+A victory for SDSU (6-2, 2-2 MW) would have put the team in first place in the West Division of the Mountain West Conference, but instead it falls two games behind first place Fresno.

 The majority of the Aztecs yards came on their opening drive, when the team drove 83 yards in 16 plays.